• Skip to primary navigation

 For the Pastry Bases

-Flour: the pastry base is made with all purpose (plain) flour.
-To make this recipe gluten free, simply swap out for a 1-to-1 baking flour blend such as Bob’s Red Mill.
+Flour: The pastry base is made with all-purpose (plain) flour.
+To make this recipe gluten-free, simply swap out the all-purpose flour for a 1-to-1 baking flour blend such as Bob’s Red Mill.
 I use this GF flour frequently and am always happy with the results.

 Flour additions: I am adding salt as a flavour enhancer.

-Icing Sugar: this helps create a lighter and sweet pastry.
+Icing Sugar: This helps create a lighter and sweeter pastry.

-Egg: the egg adds richness and moisture to the pastry and helps to bind everything together.
-Sub with 50 grams of apple cause or 1 flax egg (mix 1 tbsp ground flax with 3 tbsp water) if you are vegan.
+Egg: The egg adds richness and moisture to the pastry and helps to bind everything together.
+Sub with 50 grams of apple sauce or 1 flax egg (mix 1 tbsp ground flax with 3 tbsp water) if you are vegan.

 For the Lemon Filling